Naginipython/Subete/README.md

-# Omniyomi
+# Subete

-A personal project attempting to create a Tachiyomi/Aniyomi-like for desktop from scratch.
+A personal project attempting to create a ~~Tachiyomi~~ Mihon/Aniyomi-like for desktop from scratch.
 Currently features manga reading, library, and app setting modification, soon to be implementing Light Novel support

 Currently only has a built-in MangaDex plugin, but features a plugin creator in `plugins/` to help creating plugins for this app.
 Due to limitation on how JavaScript code runs within the Rust code, do not rely on npm packages unless they are hard-coded, and avoid odd symbols because of JSON parsing (e.g. \\\\. \\\' seems fine)